 Turn the piece right-side out, and press the seam flat.
 Topstitch near the edge as shown in red dashed lines.

 Fold the edge and tuck 3″ deep in between the exterior fabric and interior fabric to create the flap.
-Refer PIC 7 for more detail.
+Refer to PIC 7 for more details.

-Position the elastic cord and bookmark in between the layers, pin.
+Position the elastic cord and bookmark in between the layers and pin.

 Sew the top and bottom sides as shown in red dashed lines.